prakulsharma/rag_portfolio_api/README.md

 # RAG Portfolio API
-Welcome to the RAG Portfolio API, a demonstration of using Retrieval-Augmented Generation (RAG) to interactively answer questions and present information about my projects and experience.
+Welcome to the RAG Portfolio API (being used at https://prakulsharma.github.io/), a demonstration of using Retrieval-Augmented Generation (RAG) to interactively answer questions and present information about my projects and experience.
 This project utilizes state-of-the-art natural language processing techniques combined with a well-structured document retrieval system to provide concise, detailed, or conversational responses based on your queries.

 ## What is RAG?
 Retrieval-Augmented Generation (RAG) is a hybrid approach that combines information retrieval with generative text models.
 It augments the generative model's output with relevant, contextually retrieved documents, resulting in more accurate and context-aware responses.
 This technique is particularly useful in scenarios where we want to provide precise answers based on a pre-defined set of documents, such as personal portfolios, knowledge bases, or FAQs.